In this article, we are going to look into the ways businesses can make use of text messaging to improve their customer service offerings.

 To make the experience better, you should send them messages when they have placed the order, when the item has been shipped, and to inform them of completed delivery.

-C-Zentrix Omnichannel platform offers SMS module, so that SMS can be integrated for customer service.
+C-Zentrix Omnichannel contact center offers an SMS module so that SMS can be integrated for customer service.
 With two way SMS (limited to regulations in different countries), customers can have the ease of live interactions without moving out from the ubiquitous SMS.